 Operating Projects & Initiatives continued Net Expenditure Events Australia Day 2026 A community event to celebrate Australia Day to be held in conjunction with a Citizenship Ceremony and Australia Day Awards presentation.
 15,000 'It's on in Unley' Events Program It's on in Unley will deliver a series of community events that focus on engaging our community through free-to-the-public open space activations throughout 2025-26.
 115,000 Festival of Rice This event will be an exploration of how rice shapes traditions, cultures and identities around the globe, whilst promoting diversity, awareness and the sharing of cultural expression and connection through food.
 90,000 Street Meets An initiative to allow residents across the Council area to temporarily close their local streets to facilitate activities such as children's play and neighbourhood gatherings.
 20,000 Total Events 240,000 Economic Development Initiatives City Plan 2050 Year 2 Year 2 of the project is to finalise a draft of the City Plan, undertake community consultation and finalise for adoption by December 2025.
 The project will also involve the preparation of an implementation plan to address priorities for progressing the actions included in the Plan.
 110,000 Event Sponsorship to Support Business Precinct Activation Financial support for the Business Precincts to deliver an event or activation within their precinct that stimulates the visitor economy and activates the public realm.
-40,000 Unley Business Awards The City of Unley Business Awards Program celebrates businesses and professionals who have demonstrated outstanding leadership, innovation, sustainability and community engagement.
+40,000 SAHT MoU Stage 2 The progression of a Memorandum of Understanding with the South Australian Housing Trust to investigate the redevelopment potential of key sites within the City.
+50,000 Unley Business Awards The City of Unley Business Awards Program celebrates businesses and professionals who have demonstrated outstanding leadership, innovation, sustainability and community engagement.
 The Program highlights the diversity and vibrancy of businesses within the City, and the contributions they make to the City's economic development.
-10,000 Total Economic Development Initiatives 160,000
+10,000 Decorative Lighting in Business Precincts - Plan and Specification Development The Plan will provide a clear framework for the design, implementation and maintenance of decorative lighting to support business precincts and strengthen the City's identity after dark.
+30,000 Total Economic Development Initiatives 240,000